sweetpea-org/sweetpea-py/doc/sweetpea/main.rst

    :return: a block description
    :rtype: Block

-.. function:: sweetpea.multiple_cross_block(design, crossing, constraints, require_complete_crossing=True)
+.. function:: sweetpea.multiple_cross_block(design, crossings, constraints, require_complete_crossing=True)

-   Creates an experiment description as a block of trials.
+   Creates an experiment description as a block of trials based on multiple crossings.

-   The :func:`multiple_cross_block` function is a secondary way of describing an expression.
-The result is an object that be used with a function like :func:`synthesize_trials`.

-   The `design` argument lists all of the factors in the design.
-When a sequence of trials is generated, each trial will have one level from each factor in `design`.
+   The :func:`multiple_cross_block` function is like :func:`fully_cross_block`, but it accepts multiple crossings in `crossings`, instead of a single crossing.

-   The number of trials in each run of the experiment is determined by the maximum of the `crossing` arguments.
-Specifically, the number of trials is the product of the maximum number of levels of the factors in `crossing`.
+   The number of trials in each run of the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `crossings`.

-   Different trial sequences of the experiment will have different combinations of levels in different orders of all the crossings.
-   The list of lists of factors in `crossing` supply implicit constraints, which is that every combination of levels in the crossings should appear atleast once.
-Derive factors impose additional implement
-   constraints: only combinations of levels that are consistent with derivations can appear as a trail.
-Finally, the `constraints` argument can impose additional constraints on the generated trials.
+   Every combination of levels in each individual crossing in `crossings` appears at least once.
+Different crossings in `crossings` can refer to the same factors, which creates constraints on how factor levels are chosen across crossings.

    :param design: the factors that make up the design
    :type design: List[Factor]
+   :param crossings: a list of crossings, where each crossing is a
-   :param cross: factors that are fully crossed in the block's trials,
-                 which must be a subset of the `design` list
+                     list of factors that are fully crossed in the block's trials; the factors in each crossing must be a subset of the `design` list
-   :type cross: List[List[Factor]]
+   :type crossings: List[List[Factor]]
    :param constraints: constraints that every sequence of trials must
                        satify; see :ref:`constraints`
    :type constraints: List[Constraint]
-   :param require_complete_crossing: dertemines whether every
+   :param require_complete_crossing: same as for :func:`multiple_cross_block`
-                                     combination in `crossing` must
-                                     appear in a block of trials; a false value is appropriate if
-                                     combinations are excluded through
-                                     an :func:`exclude` constraint
    :return: a block description
    :rtype: Block